astroML/text_errata/README.md

 Page 99: The line below Eq.
 (3.60) should say "Note that for k = 1 this distribution is a Cauchy distribution", not "k = 2".

+Page 104: Figure 3.19 shows the positive part of a double Weibull distribution, not a Weibull distribution.
+In this case it means that the values on the y axis are half of what they should be.
+To get a Weibull distribution in scipy, use exponweib with a=1 rather than dweibull.

 Page 109: The first sentence in the paragraph preceeding Eq.
 (3.78) should read "If sigma_xy=0, then x and y are uncorrelated, and if also independent, we can treat them separately as two one-dimensional distributions." (that is, vanishing